 For moderate astigmatism, the expected results are similar to the typical LASIK success rate, which stands at 99% for up to 20/40 vision, and 90% for 20/20 vision.
 Most patients walk away after one procedure with better vision than they have experienced in years.
 For more severe astigmatism, the standard treatment is more than one surgery, with a healing time between, in order to ensure more optimal results.
 If the astigmatism is too advanced, LASIK may be followed by other, similar eye treatments like astigmatic keratectomy or a limbal relaxing incision, to obtain more precise correction.

 After LASIK, the majority of patients need only a few days of recovery time, which may include slight irritation and sensitivity to light.
 Some people experience up to a few months of dry eyes.
 However, these temporary effects fade over time, leaving you with the clear vision you’ve dreamed of.

 As your eyes heal your vision may fluctuate slightly before settling into the enhanced prescription.
 For the individuals who require a follow-up procedure, your doctor will wait at least several months to ensure that your eyes have recovered fully and that an additional procedure is the best option for you.

 Make an Appointment

 If you have astigmatism, it’s time to believe that your life could be different.
-If you’re tired of living with blurred vision, contact a doctor at Swagel Wootton Eye Institute today.
+If you’re tired of living with blurred vision, contact a doctor at Swagel Wootton Eye Institute at our Mesa or Chandler locations today.
 Your free LASIK consultation with a specialist will determine if you’re a good candidate for this procedure.
 We will work extensively with you to determine if your prescription and eye health make LASIK an appropriate choice.

 Schedule Your Consultation.